 Corridors of Power

-When China began the Belt and Road (B&R) initiative, six economic corridors were defined.
+When China began the Belt and Road (BRI) initiative partnering with dozens of countries, six economic corridors were defined.
 Given that Belt and Road covers such a vast area, this made a lot of sense.
 With all the diverse challenges and needs across the different regions, the corridors helped to create areas of focus, and ensure investment would be channelled to where it will have the greatest impact on national and regional economies.

 The six corridors are: